-BW Gold consulted with Aboriginal Groups regarding spiritual sites and other areas of cultural importance during the EA.
-Known sites identified to BW Gold during and subsequent to the project's environmental assessment as described in Section 7 will form the basis of the discussion.
-Cultural or spiritual resources identified during consultation as part of Condition 15 will be considered in implementation of this plan as appropriate.
+BW Gold consulted with Indigenous groups regarding spiritual sites and other areas of cultural importance during the EA.
+Known sites identified to BW Gold during and subsequent to the project's environmental assessment as described in Section 7.3 will form the basis of the discussion.
+Cultural or spiritual resources identified during consultation as part of Condition 15 will be considered in the implementation of this plan as appropriate.

-BW Gold will continue to engage with Aboriginal Groups on implementation of this plan.
-As part of plan implementation, BW Gold will communicate to Aboriginal Groups on any new construction areas proposed for the year.
+BW Gold will continue to engage with Indigenous groups on implementation of this plan.
+As part of plan implementation, BW Gold will communicate to Indigenous groups on any new construction areas proposed for the year.
 This communication may be aligned with other required processes.
 As part of this annual engagement, BW Gold will:

-- Use maps to describe the new construction areas, including the location of infrastructure and activities, any known cultural or spiritual sites and anticipated effects. - Ask Aboriginal Groups if they are aware of any additional cultural or heritage sites that could be affected by the annual construction program. - If any additional cultural or spiritual sites are identified as potentially affected by the annual construction program, ask the Aboriginal Groups to: - identify and describe the cultural or spiritual site; - if feasible locate the resource on a map; - if impacted by the Project, discuss mitigation(s); and - provide opportunities for Indigenous Knowledge Holders to communicate on the site(s) and potential mitigation, if requested by the Aboriginal Group. - After this information has been gathered and mapped: - the Aboriginal Group will be asked to verify that the information has been correctly understood; - review the potential effects of the Project on the site and mitigations; and - discuss measures to keep information on the sites confidential if requested by the Aboriginal Group. - With the consent of the respective Aboriginal Group and participation of Indigenous Knowledge Holders, BW Gold will visit and document the cultural or spiritual area(s). - BW Gold will provide a summary report to the appropriate Aboriginal Group to confirm measures to keep the site location and site information confidential.
+- Use maps to describe the new construction areas, including the location of infrastructure and activities, any known cultural or spiritual sites and anticipated effects. - Ask Indigenous groups if they are aware of any additional cultural or heritage sites that could be affected by the annual construction program. - If additional cultural or spiritual sites are identified as potentially affected by the annual construction program, ask the Indigenous groups to: - identify and describe the cultural or spiritual site; - locate the resource on a map and include an appropriate buffer (at least 50 m); - if impacted by the Project, discuss mitigation(s); and - provide opportunities for Indigenous Knowledge Holders to communicate on the site(s) and potential mitigation, if requested by the Indigenous group. - After this information has been gathered and mapped: - the Indigenous group will be asked to verify that the information has been correctly understood; - review the potential effects of the Project on the site and mitigations; and - discuss measures to keep information on the sites confidential if requested by Indigenous group. - With the consent of the respective Indigenous Group and participation of Indigenous Knowledge Holders, BW Gold will seek to be informed about required ceremony or practices prior to visiting any cultural or spiritual sites and what protocols and procedures will take place when visiting the site. - If consent to visit a site is not approved then BWGold will work with the Indigenous groups to identify a resolution or work together to develop mitigation measure that can be implemented. - BW Gold will provide a summary report to the appropriate Indigenous group to confirm measures to keep the site location and site information confidential.